Russell Branyan: Atlanta Braves and Cleveland Indians

 On January 21, 2004 Branyan signed a minor league contract with an invitation to spring training with the Atlanta Braves.
 On March 25, Branyan was cut from spring training and assigned to the minor league camp.
 He began the 2004 season with the Richmond Braves, the Triple-A affiliate of the Braves.
-He was traded to the Cleveland Indians for a player to be named later on April 25 and was assigned to the Bisons.
+He was traded to the Cleveland Indians for a player to be named later on April 25 and was assigned to the Buffalo Bisons.

 Milwaukee Brewers

 2004: Purchase from Cleveland

 Branyan was traded to the Milwaukee Brewers on July 26, 2004, from Buffalo for future cash considerations.
 To make room for Branyan, the Brewers designated outfielder Chris Magruder for assignment.
 He made his Brewers debut in a ninth-inning pinch-hit appearance that evening.
 About the trade, Branyan said:

 On July 27, Branyan hit the longest home run in Miller Park history off Chicago Cubs pitcher Greg Maddux.
 The ball went an estimated 480-feet.
 On August 18, Branyan hit two home runs against the Chicago Cubs and drove in all five runs for the Brewers in a loss.
 Branyan went 3-for-4 in his second multi-home run game of season (ninth of his career) on September 12, against the Cincinnati Reds.
 Branyan hit .279 with 26 homers and 79 RBIs in 93 games at the Triple-A level in 2004, and posted a .234 batting average with 11 homers, and 27 RBIs in 51 games with the Brewers.
 He hit six home runs in his first 14 games with Milwaukee.
 He played 44 games at third base (40 starts), and two games at first base (one start).
 On December 21, the Brewers resigned Branyan, avoiding salary arbitration.